7 Frugal Ways to Make Your House Feel More Homey According to Science

 Despite our increasing disassociation from nature, humans are hard-wired to be in the great outdoors.
 We are happier and healthier when we spend time in nature.

 It isn’t surprising then that our garden is just as important for our happiness (if not more so) as anything we do inside the house.
-A view of a garden, courtyard, distant greenery or even just the sky so that you can see the weather can improve your mood.
+A view of a garden, courtyard, distant greenery or even just the sky so you can see the weather can improve your mood.

 6. A Room to Gather